Interplay of sync and swarm: Theory and application of swarmalators: Phenomenology

 In the static phase wave state, the spatial angle and phase of each swarmalator are perfectly correlated, such that $\phi_j = \pm \theta_j + C$, where the sign and the constant $C$ are determined by the initial conditions.
 This implies that either $S_+$ or $S_-$ is 1 and we define

 so that $S = 1$ at $K=0$, where the static phase wave state occurs.
 As we move into the $K<0$ regime, the system enters the splintered phase wave state.
 Here, the correlation between $\phi_i$ and $\theta_i$ weakens, so $S < 1$.
 Further decreasing $K$ results in a non-monotonic decay of this correlation.
 Once the system transitions into the active phase wave state, this non-monotonicity disappears.
 Consequently, $S$ decreases steadily and ultimately approaches zero in the static async state, where $\phi_j$ and $\theta_j$ become completely uncorrelated.
 Since $S$ is non-zero in both the splintered and active phase wave states, it is insufficient for distinguishing between them.
 To resolve this, an additional order parameter $U$ is introduced.
 This parameter represents the fraction of swarmalators that have completed at least one full cycle in both phase and position, after transients are excluded.
 Accordingly, $U=0$ corresponds to the splintered phase wave, while $U>0$ indicates the presence of the active phase wave.
 A later study has revealed that the motion of each swarmalator in the 2D plane is chaotic both in the splintered phase wave and in the active phase wave states~\cite{ansarinasab2024spatial}.
+In a very recent study, the clustering conditions and the influence of the number of clusters on cluster existence are established using a mean-field approximation and a self-consistency argument, and estimates are obtained for the cluster size in the splintered phase wave state and for the phase transition threshold between the splintered phase wave and active phase wave states~\cite{gong2024approximating}.

 {\it Effect of phase similarity on spatial repulsion}: Consider $\text{F}_{\text{att}}(\theta) = 1 + J_1\cos(\theta)$ and $\text{F}_{\text{rep}}(\theta) = 1 - J_2\cos(\theta)$ to explore the behavior of swarmalators when phase similarity influences both spatial attraction and repulsion~\cite{o2018ring}.
 A different parameter set is selected: $\alpha = 0$, $\beta = 2$, and $\gamma = 2$.
 Note that Eq.~\eqref{eq.2.12} does not hold for these values, and thus collision avoidance cannot be guaranteed.
 However, numerical simulations indicate that collisions are avoided as long as $J_2 \leq 1$.
 These parameter choices also simplify the mathematical analysis of the resulting dynamical states, assuming the model remains well-posed.